wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-enterprise-account-executive-el-monte-tustl1wkhw.md

-  Our Client, a leading cybersecurity firm, is seeking an experienced Enterprise Account Executive for their location in El Monte, CA. Situated close to Rosemead, West Covina, and Baldwin Park, the role focuses on selling cutting-edge enterprise security solutions to Fortune 500 companies.
+  Our Client, a leading cybersecurity firm, is seeking an experienced Enterprise Account Executive for their location in El Monte, CA. Situated close to Rosemead, West Covina, and Baldwin Park, the role focuses on selling cuttingedge enterprise security solutions to Fortune 500 companies.
 The successful candidate will have a deep understanding of complex security frameworks such as NIST and ISO, as well as the ability to navigate compliance requirements.
 Proven experience selling to CISOs and IT ...